 The Changing Role of Software Testing in an Agile Environment

 The agile software development lifecycle was designed primarily by and for developers; it was not created to optimize quality assurance (QA).
-Software testing remains an integral piece of the overall development life cycle and the last 15 years have been spent finding ways to incorporate it based on this new shift to agile in the industry.
+Software testing remains an integral piece of the overall development life cycle and the last 15 years have been spent finding ways to incorporate it based on this new shift to agile infrastructure in the industry.
 While the proliferation of automated testing techniques has helped this transition, shifting roles are a key reason high-performing teams have succeeded.

 A typical agile squad may be constructed with three to five developers, a product owner, a scrum master, and a single QA engineer.
 There has been a shift away from pools of quality analysts—and for good reason.
 A major tenant of the agile software methodology is cross-functionality of roles across the team.
 Singular roles such as automated tester or manual testing analyst are going against the grain of the team.
 Developing in an agile mindset provides increasingly responsive feedback and having a separate automation team creates a mini-waterfall team within the delivery squad.
 Instead, there is a need for the full-stack QA engineer, an individual with a technical language set along with subject matter expertise, who can be the champion for quality across the entire squad.